 If you have been injured in an accident and the insurance company is asking you for a recorded statement, you should at the very least decline their request until you’ve had a chance to talk to an attorney.
 They are in a hurry to get you on the record, because they want to settle the case as quickly as they can and for as little as possible.

 Once you have retained legal counsel, your attorney will deal directly with the insurer.
 In addition, they will be present for any requested statement to help ensure that the insurance company representative cannot trap you with any misleading questions.

-If your injury occurred in West Virginia, the Masters Law Firm is here to help.
+If your injury occurred in West Virginia, The Masters Law Firm, L.C. is here to help.
 We have several decades of experience successfully representing accident injury victims, and we know how to deal with the tactics commonly used by insurance companies.
-To schedule a free consultation and case assessment with a member of our legal team, call our office today at 304-342-3106 or toll free at 1-800-342-3106 or send us an online message.
+To schedule a free consultation and case assessment with a member of our legal team, call our office today at 304-342-3106 or send us an online message.